About Chestnuts

 Category Overview

-Nuts are generally a great source of arginine and scarce in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally high in arginine and low in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

 In addition to eating foods that have a high lysine-arginine ratio, there are other dietary recommendations that can help you manage herpes outbreaks.
 For instance: